cloudmesh-community/sp20-516-229/chapter/ai-oracle-overview.md

 #### Oracle Machine Learning

 Oracle has moved all the machine-related components into the database.
-This allows the organization to develop the product rapidly.This is best of the oracle machine learning.@[www-oc-ml-sp20-516-229]
+This allows the organization to develop the product rapidly.This is best of the oracle machine learning.[@www-oc-ml-sp20-516-229] As shown @fig:sp20-516-229-oc-ml-approch

+![Oracle Machine Learning Platform[www-oc-ml-approch-sp20-516-229]](images/sp229-oc-ml-approch.png){#fig:sp20-516-229-oc-ml-approch}